Central Asian Games

-The Central Asian Games (CAG) is an international multi-sport event organised by the Central Asian Olympic Committee (CAOC) and held every two years since 1995 among athletes from Central Asian countries and territories of the Olympic Council of Asia (OCA), especially formerly members of the Union of Soviet Socialist Republics.
+The Central Asian Games is an international multi-sport event organised by the Central Asian Olympic Committee and held every two years since 1995 among athletes from Iran and Central Asian countries and territories of the Olympic Council of Asia, especially formerly members of the Union of Soviet Socialist Republics.

-The Central Asian Games is one of five subregional Games of the Olympic Council of Asia (OCA).
-The others are the East Asian Youth Games, the South Asian Games, the Southeast Asian Games (or SEA Games), and the West Asian Games.
+The Central Asian Games is one of five subregional Games of the Olympic Council of Asia.
+The others are the East Asian Youth Games, the South Asian Games, the Southeast Asian Games, and the West Asian Games.

 History

 In April 1994, President of the International Olympic Committee Juan Antonio Samaranch visited Tashkent, Uzbekistan.
 During the meeting, President of Uzbekistan Islam Karimov asked him about the possibility of hosting the Olympic Games in Tashkent, to which the IOC President replied that for this, at the request of the Olympic Charter, serious competitions, at least regional ones, should be held.
 After this, a meeting of the heads of the National Olympic Committees of Kazakhstan, Uzbekistan, Kyrgyzstan, Turkmenistan and Tajikistan was held in Tashkent, at which a decision was made to organize the Central Asian Games.

 Despite the fact that the games should be held every two years, for various reasons they have been canceled more than once, and after 2005 have not actually been held.
-The Games may be revived for 2021 after National Olympic Committee Chairs from the respective countries met in Kazakhstan in February 2020.
+The Games where scheduled to be revived for 2021 after National Olympic Committee Chairs from the respective countries met in Kazakhstan in February 2020.